57uff3r/nodejs-vksdk/README.md

     console.log(_o);
 });
 ```
+There are two ways to get response: event and callback function.

+Event

-When request resul will be ready,  SDK will fire event with request result.
+When request result will be ready, SDK will fire event with request result.
 Event name will be like  done:methodName.
 So if you request getProfiles() SDK will fire
 done:getProfiles event();

 But you can set your custom event name:

 ```js
 vk.request('getProfiles', {'uids' : '29894'}, 'myEvent1');